How To Tell If A Canadian Goose Is Male Or Female

 Observable Physical Differences

-Female Canadian geese have pointed tails, while males possess rounded tails, according to the Beauty of Birds.
+Female Canadian geese have pointed tails, while males possess rounded tails.
 Sub-adults have rounded tails too, but a notch is usually present that can distinguish them from mature males.
 The bills of males bear a slightly different shape from those of the females, being more rounded — even bulbous — in appearance.
 Females have slightly pointed bills.
 The neck of both sexes differs as well, being shorter and slimmer in females and longer and thicker in males.
 Additionally, males have larger, wider head crowns than females do.

 Cloacal Examination